NASCAR operations of Chip Ganassi Racing: Car No. 42 history (2002-2021)

 Kyle Larson at Daytona in 2016.

 For 2014, promising development driver Kyle Larson took over the No. 42 after winning the 2013 NASCAR Nationwide Series Rookie of the Year.
 Montoya, meanwhile departed for Chip Ganassi's rival, Team Penske, in the IndyCar Series.
 For 2014, Larson competed with what many deemed to be the strongest rookie class in the series' history, including 2013 Nationwide Series champion Austin Dillon and several of their former Nationwide Series competitors.
-Larson nearly won at Auto Club Speedway, finishing second to Kyle Busch after a late-race restart.
+Larson nearly won at Fontana, finishing second to Kyle Busch after a late-race restart.
 Larson defeated Busch the day before to capture the victory in the Nationwide Series race.
 He had a steady amount of top 10 finishes in the first half of 2014 and finished fourth at his second road course race at Watkins Glen.
 Larson had numerous crashes and tire failures but won a competitive Rookie of the Year title.
 He would struggle in 2015, including having to miss the 2015 STP 500 due to dehydration.
 Larson's best finish that year would be third at the spring Dover race, but he would finish 19th in points.
 In 2016, Larson would rebound from his sophomore year, taking his first career victory at the 2016 Pure Michigan 400, qualifying him for the Chase for the Sprint Cup.
 However, both he and teammate McMurray would be eliminated from championship contention after the Citizen Soldier 400.

-In 2017, Larson captured his second career victory at the 2017 Auto Club 400 after securing pole position for the race.
+In 2017, Larson captured his second career victory at Fontana after securing pole position for the race.
 This completed his first "Weekend Sweep", which is when a driver wins every race run during the weekend.
 Larson would win three more races that year, sweeping both Michigan races and winning the last race before the playoffs at Richmond.
 Larson looked like a championship contender for most of the year, staying in the top-three in points from races 3 to 31 of the season.
 However, an engine failure at Kansas resulted in him being eliminated at the Round of 12 of the Playoffs, the first of four straight DNFs for Larson, relegating him to an eighth-place finish in points.